dzl-dm/i2b2-upload-client/README.md

 ## Linux
 cat output-fhir_raw.xml | /path/to/cli-client/src/stream_pseudonymization.py > output-fhir_dwh.xml
 ```
+> __NOTE:__ Depending on your environment, you may need to prefix the python script with your python executable.
+Under windows, this is often `py`. eg `
+type output-fhir_raw.xml | py /path/to/cli-client/src/stream_pseudonymization.py > output-fhir_dwh.xml
+`

 ## Stage 3:
 Stage 3 encompases all the interactions with the DWH API.
 There are multiple things you can do, 2 at minimum are vital to upload data.